Bayesian Mechanism Design for Blockchain Transaction Fee Allocation: The Proposed Mechanism for Block Size 1

+One good thing about our auxiliary mechanism is that every entry of the allocation function $\a$ is always positive for all $m < \infty$.
+Therefore, it automatically satisfies the requirement in the second item of Definition~\ref{def:auxiliary-variation-decomposition} and can be combined with any variation term (to be designed soon) in our auxiliary-variation decomposition.

-Although the soft second-price mechanism has zero miner revenue, we can modify it in a way that preserves U-BNIC and 1-SCP properties and yields positive expected miner revenue, as in Section~\ref{sec:alg:one_size}.
+Although the soft second-price mechanism has zero miner revenue, we can modify it via the auxiliary mechanism method that preserves U-BNIC and 1-SCP properties and yields positive expected miner revenue, as in Section~\ref{sec:alg:one_size}.